 3. Sleep On It Before You Purchase

 If you have the impulse to buy something, don’t.
 Sleep on your impulse.
-When you wake up the next morning, if you still want to buy it, then ask yourself, “Will I need this purchase in 6 months from now?”
+When you wake up the next morning, if you still want to buy it, ask yourself, “Will I need this purchase six months from now?”

 Chances are, you don’t.
 Now, instead of leaving that money as cash-on-hand, put what you would have spent on that impulse buy into a high-interest savings account and save it for the future.